 3. Whether or Not it is Factory Charged

-On the smaller side of practical knowledge, but it is readily available as well, this line indicates whether or not your pump is using the old R-22 refrigerant, which is slowly pulled from circulation, or the newer, industry-standard R-410A.
+On the smaller side of practical knowledge, but also readily available, this line indicates whether or not your pump is using the old R-22 refrigerant, which is slowly pulled from circulation, or the newer, industry-standard R-410A.

 4. Running Load Amperage, or RLA for Short.